hsouf/ETH-BNB-Bridge/README.md

     sendEthOptimistically(to, amountToSendInEther.toString()); //sends order to the vault smart contract to send eth });
    ```
-   3- The owner of the Ethereum vault smart contract on the other side   will now send a transaction (a send ether order) calling the following function :
+   3- The owner of the Ethereum vault smart contract on the other side   will now initiate a send ether order calling the following function :

    ```Solidity